 Waiver: Intentional suspension or change of a state or federal regulation, service limitation or eligibility requirement.

-Waiver Span: Period of time that identifies both the begin and end date for the specific waiver program that the person has been approved to receive.
+Waiver span: Period of time that identifies both the begin and end date for the specific waiver program the person has been approved to receive.

-Waiver Services Programs: Programs that have received federal approval for expanded coverage for services not usually covered under MA and meet the needs of targeted populations based on eligibility requirements specific to each waiver program.
+Waiver services programs: Programs that have received federal approval for expanded coverage for services not usually covered under Medical Assistance (MA) and meet the needs of targeted populations based on eligibility requirements specific to each waiver program.
 Minnesota offers the following waivers:

-Ward: Person placed under the protection of a legal guardian.
+Ward: A person placed under the protection of a legal guardian.